forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **350. Intersection of Two Arrays II**: Each element in the result should appear as many times as it shows in both arrays.
 For example,  nums1 = [1,2,2,1], nums2 = [2,2], Output: [2,2].

 Use a hash map to count frequency.

+**354. Russian Doll Envelopes**:  You have a number of envelopes with widths and heights given as a pair of integers `(w, h)`.
+One envelope can fit into another if and only if both the width and height of one envelope is greater than the width and height of the other envelope.
+What is the maximum number of envelopes can you Russian doll? (put one inside other)

+Sort by width, then find the longest increasing subsequence (Problem 300) of height.

 **368. Largest Divisible Subset**: Given a set of distinct positive integers, find the largest subset such that every pair (Si, Sj) of elements in this subset satisfies: Si % Sj = 0 or Sj % Si = 0.